mizydorek/pands-project-2020/README.md

 ```python
 data.describe()
 ```
+It shows min, max, mean, std and quantile values.
 All attributes are in centimeters and range between 0 and 8.

 <img src="https://github.com/mizydorek/pands-project-2020/blob/master/images/data.describe.png" width="60%" />

-Now more deep in details grouped by species.
+Going further deep in details we can display every attribute according to each species by grouping them separately.

 ```python
 data[['Sepal_length','Species']].groupby('Species').describe()